Transport in Waterford: Bus

 Bus Éireann and JJ Kavanagh and Sons provide bus services around Waterford city centre and to other towns and cities in Ireland.
 All regional bus services depart from the Waterford Bus Station on the quay and city centre services run throughout the city.

-Planning for bus lanes in the city centre are at an early stage and bus lanes will be on Parnell Street, Manor Street, The Mall, and the South Quays.
-A bus lane will be in each direction.
-On street parking will be removed from Parnell Street to facilitate the lanes.
-All of this is part of the city centre green plan.
+As of 2010, planning for bus lanes in the city centre was at an early stage.
+At the time, as part of a "city centre green plan", bus lanes were proposed for Parnell Street, Manor Street, The Mall, and the South Quays.

+Proposed bus route changes in Waterford city as part of the ongoing BusConnects infrastructure programme have been deferred until 2027.